 Lake Whatcom Forest Management Plan

 Do you care about clean water, forest health, and outdoor recreation in the Lake Whatcom watershed?
-We want to hear from you as we begin the development of our first-ever joint Lake Whatcom Forest Management Plan.
+We want to hear from you as we develop our first-ever joint Lake Whatcom Forest Management Plan.

 Whatcom County Parks and Recreation Department (County) and the City of Bellingham (City) are working together with ecological forestry consultants from Northwest Natural Resource Group (NNRG) to create a long-term plan that will protect water quality, improve forest health, and support responsible recreational access (where applicable) by guiding forest management across more than 13,000 acres of forests that we collectively manage in the Lake Whatcom watershed.
 This plan also helps advance the Forest Management program area within the 2025-2029 Lake Whatcom Management Program Work Plan.